 Resources and policies pertinent to the faculty and staff of the College of Education and Human Development (CEHD) are listed below.
 Questions about this page or the posted information posted should be directed to:

-- Office of Educational Technology (OET) – Technical support including diagnosing hardware and software problems, configuring hardware and software, and consulting on software and equipment choices, website design and security issues.
+- CEHD Office of Educational Technology (OET) – Technical support including diagnosing hardware and software problems, configuring hardware and software, and consulting on software and equipment choices, website design and security issues.

 - For computer-support services, complete a help request form to initiate a request.
 You can also check the status of your OET help requests.